-If both parents' Forms No. 14 are "rejected," the court or administrative agency must calculate its own Form No. 14 and attach its Form No. 14 to and incorporate it in the court's written judgment or administrative agency's written order.
+If both parents' Forms No. 14 are "rejected," the court or administrative agency must calculate its own Form No. 14 and attach its Form No. 14 to and incorporated it in the court's written judgment or administrative agency's written order.

 A parent's Form No. 14 is "rebutted" when the court or administrative agency finds that the presumed child support amount under a correctly calculated Form No. 14 is unjust or inappropriate, and the court or administrative agency must state in the written judgment or administrative agency's written order that the presumed child support amount is unjust or inappropriate after considering all relevant factors.
-In that event, the written judgment or administrative order must specifically address all of the statutory factors as set forth in section 452.340.1, RSMo, as well as any other relevant factors considered by the court or administrative agency.

-H. COMMENT: In a proceeding to establish a child support order or to modify the support payable under an existing order, when determining whether to deviate from the presumed child support amount (line 12), the court or administrative agency should consider all relevant factors, including whether:
+- G. COMMENT: In a proceeding to establish a child support order or to modify the support payable under an existing order, when determining whether to deviate from the presumed child support amount (line 12), the court or administrative agency should consider all relevant factors, including whether: - (1) A child receives income that is not based on the child's special needs; - (2) A parent has significant extraordinary medical expenses for himself or herself or for a relative by blood or marriage;

-- (1) A child receives income that is not based on the child's special needs; - (2) A parent has significant extraordinary medical expenses for himself or herself or for a relative by blood or marriage; - (3) The parents' combined adjusted monthly gross income (line 3) exceeds \$30,000.00 per month, or the number of children who are the subject of the proceeding exceeds six; and - (4) The parent obligated to pay support incurs significant or unusual expenses in connection with transportation of himself or herself or any child who is the subject of the proceeding for exercise of any periods of overnight visitation or custody.
+- (3) The parents' combined adjusted monthly gross income (line 3) exceeds \$30,000.00 per month, or the number of children who are the subject of the proceeding exceeds six; - (4) The parent obligated to pay support incurs significant or unusual expenses in connection with transportation of himself or herself or any child who is the subject of the proceeding for exercise of any periods of overnight visitation or custody; and - (5) The presumed child support amount calculated from the combined income of the parent entitled to receive support and the parent obligated to pay support is greater than the presumed child support amount calculated from only the income of the parent obligated to pay support.